-If you want a relaxing day on the water or if you intend to cover a bit of distance, a low angle paddle will best suit your needs.
-The low angle paddling style favors a stroke where the paddler's wrists do not rise above their heads.
+If you want a relaxing day on the water or if you intend to cover a bit of distance, a low-angle paddle will best suit your needs.
+The low-angle paddling style favors a stroke where the paddler's wrists do not rise above their heads.
 This offers a gentler and less physically demanding forward paddle stroke that requires less torso rotation and provides less pulling power.

-Low angle paddles work better at a slower cadence than a high angle paddle stroke.
-The low angle stroke is less powerful and will, therefore, be used by paddlers who are okay with slower speeds.
+Low-angle paddles work better at a slower cadence than a high-angle paddle stroke.
+The low-angle stroke is less powerful and will, therefore, be used by paddlers who are okay with slower speeds.
 The benefit of this less powerful and slower stroke is increased endurance.
-If you are looking to cover long distances in your kayak, or have limited mobility in your shoulders, this type of paddle will be more comfortable and effective for your needs.
+If you are looking to cover long distances in your kayak or have limited mobility in your shoulders, this type of paddle will be more comfortable and effective for your needs.

-A high angle paddle style is suited to those wanting to move their kayak at faster speeds.
-For example, it is useful if you're going to race your kayak against friends, towards fish or against yourself as you use your kayak as a cardio training tool.
+A high-angle paddle style is suited to those wanting to move their kayak at faster speeds.
+For example, it is useful if you're going to race your kayak against friends, towards fish, or against yourself, as you use your kayak as a cardio training tool.
 The stroke requires the paddler to lift their arms higher with each stroke and requires more torso rotation and precision.
 The pay-off is a more aggressive, powerful stroke that will propel the paddler further and faster.

 This review is based on the needs of recreational flatwater kayakers, so we focused our research on low-angle touring kayak paddles.

 The feathering of a paddle blade refers to the difference between the angles at which the paddle blades are set, otherwise known as the offset.
 The range can be anywhere from 0° to 60°.
-Most people prefer something in between, 30°-45° is common.
+Most people prefer something in between; 30°-45 ° is common.
 Although windy conditions and paddling styles can influence this decision, for the most part, it comes down to individual preference.
 Once you get familiar with one angle, changing angles can feel a bit strange, but it can also provide some relief on your wrists, especially in windy conditions.
 We advise trying out paddles at a few different angles and seeing which angle feels best for you.

 For this review, we selected two-piece paddles that offered the kayaker multiple options for the paddle blade angle.

-The simple snap button used by Bending Branches, Carlisle and SeaSense come in three options: left or right control (45°) and flat blades (0°).
+The simple snap button used by Bending Branches, Carlisle, and SeaSense come in three options: left or right control (45°) and flat blades (0°).
 Novice to intermediate paddlers will find this sufficient.
 Advanced paddlers or those looking to perform the sport in particular environments may find they enjoy the variety of incremental adjustments that more advanced systems offer.

 Wilderness System paddles offer a truly infinite range of paddle offsets, with clear demarcation so paddlers can easily select their desired feather angle.

 Some paddle manufacturers offer the same paddle design with different blade sizes to suit individual styles of paddling.
 A larger blade offers a more powerful stroke, which some kayakers prefer.
-Those looking to have a more relaxed approach to kayaking, or even athletic paddlers looking to be gentle on their bodies, may choose a mid to smaller size blade shape.
+Those looking to have a more relaxed approach to kayaking, or even athletic paddlers looking to be gentle on their bodies, may choose a mid to smaller-sized blade shape.

-Carbon fiber — Top end kayak models include carbon fiber in their construction, which provides a lighter paddle and means the blades are less likely to flex.
+Carbon fiber — Top-end kayak models include carbon fiber in their construction, which provides a lighter paddle and means the blades are less likely to flex.
 The result is a more responsive stroke and a significantly more expensive price tag.